kevinllo/IP-Addres-Tracker/README.md

-# A IP Addres Tracker App to search for your current location.
+# A IP Addres Tracker App that searches for your current location.

 To start using the project, you must install the dependencies required with the command: